 - For best results herbs should be fully dried within two to three days.

-If humidity makes air-drying impossible, dry them in a warm oven or use a food dehydrator.
+If humidity makes air-drying impossible, dry them in the oven or use a food dehydrator.

 Do you dry your herbs, vegetables, or fruit?
 Please share any comments or questions below!